Skip to main content

 # Check wallet overview

-fdx call getWalletOverview --chainKey ethereum
+fdx wallet getWalletOverview --chainKey ethereum

 # Send tokens

-fdx call transferTokens --chainKey ethereum --recipientAddress 0xABC... --amount 0.1
+fdx wallet transferTokens --chainKey ethereum --toAddress 0xABC... --amount 0.1 --asset USDC

 # Discover yield strategies

-fdx call discoverYieldStrategies --chainKey base
+fdx wallet discoverYieldStrategies --chainKey base

 All output is JSON, making it easy for agents to parse:

-fdx call getMyInfo | jq '.email'
+fdx wallet getMyInfo | jq '.email'

 Using FDX with Agent Frameworks